cristianstoichin/proposals/dark_mist_proposal.md

 1. **Today:** Visit https://admin.short-ly.net/login to see the platform
 2. **Tomorrow:** Quick 15-minute call to discuss your specific requirements
 3. **Day 3:** Begin adapting my platform for Dark Mist
-4. **Day 14:** Your MVP is ready for pilot customers
+4. **Week 3:** Your MVP is ready for pilot customers

 **My Unique Advantages:**
 - Only candidate with a live, testable platform
 - Fully integrated AWS + Bedrock implementation
-- 2-week delivery vs. 3-week expectation
+- Reliable 3-week delivery timeline
 - You can evaluate code quality before hiring

 I'm ready to transform Dark Mist from vision to reality using my battle-tested platform as the foundation.
 Let's get your solution in front of pilot customers faster than your competitors expect.